What is a Tooth Bridge?

 A tooth bridge is a glued on replica that replaces a missing tooth.

-- A dental bridge is a false tooth, which is fused between two porcelain to fill in the area left by a missing tooth.
+- A dental bridge is a false tooth fused between two porcelain to fill in the area left by a missing tooth.

-- The two holding it in place are attached onto teeth on each side of the false tooth.
+- The two holding it in place are attached over the teeth on each side of the false tooth.

 This procedure is used to replace one or more missing teeth.
 Bridges cannot be taken out of your mouth as you might do with removable partial denture, but are stuck down permanently.
-It’s a comfortable treatment option, comprised of metal or porcelain.
-The teeth are sharp and strong – much stronger than the plastic teeth and needless to say, are more comfortable than a denture.
+It’s a comfortable treatment option, comprised of porcelain.
+The teeth are sharp and strong – much stronger than the plastic teeth found on a denture and needless to say, are more comfortable than a denture too.

 Bridges are clinically proven, traditional alternatives to implants.